 If you already use HMRC’s online services

 If you’re already registered for the online service, as an agent or organisation, you can add the Stamp Taxes Online.
 Use your existing User ID and password to log in and add Stamp Taxes to your services.

 You’ll need your own or your company details to hand.

 Once enrolled, you’ll get your new Stamp Taxes Online Reference Number (STORN) onscreen.
 Make a note of this as you’ll need it when contacting HMRC.

 HMRC will send you an activation code (or PIN) usually within 7 days.
 When you get your code, log in and choose the ‘activate service’ link.
 Follow the onscreen prompts.
 Once you’ve activated the service you won’t need the code again.

 The activation code will be sent to the contact name and address HMRC holds for tax purposes for your business.
 If you’re not the named contact, you’ll need to make that person aware that they’ll be getting the activation code.

 The activation code is only valid for 28 days.
 If you don’t activate it within the time limit, you’ll need to enrol again to get a new one.

-If you have any problems registering contact the Stamp Taxes Helpline.
+If you’ve any problems registering contact the Stamp Taxes Helpline.

 If you don’t already use the online service